coderdojobraga/bokken/README.md

-We recommend using [asdf version manager](https://asdf-vm.com/#/core-manage-asdf?id=install) to install and manage all the programming languages requirements.
+We recommend using [asdf version manager](https://asdf-vm.com/#/core-manage-asdf?id=install) to install and manage all the programming languages' requirements.

 ### :gear: Setup